Arthur Sandbach: First World War

 Sandbach was still holding his post at Irish Command on the outbreak of the First World War in August 1914.
 While he officially remained chief engineer in Ireland until 5 October, he was in fact appointed to accompany the British Expeditionary Force (BEF) to France, as the commander, Royal Engineers in II Corps.
 He was promoted to major general in October 1914, "for distinguished service in the field", and with the expansion of the BEF in early 1915, he was appointed as chief engineer of the Second Army, but was recalled in April 1915 to act as the temporary inspector of Royal Engineers.

 In November 1915, Sandbach was appointed to command the 68th (2nd Welsh) Division, a second-line Territorial Force (TF) formation on home defence duties in England.
 He handed over command in February 1916 on his transfer to the 59th (2nd North Midland) Division, another TF formation.
 The 59th was the "mobile division" in the Home Army, held in readiness to combat a landing along the East Coast; when the Easter Rising broke out in Dublin on 24 April 1916, it was ordered into immediate readiness and despatched to Ireland.
-Here, units of the division – many with only a few weeks' training – were hastily thrown into combat, some taking heavy casualties; the 2/7th and 2/8th Sherwood Foresters lost over two hundred men killed or wounded at Mount Street on 26 April and at the South Dublin Union on 27 April.
+Here, units of the division – many with only a few weeks' training – were hastily thrown into combat, some suffering many casualties; the 2/7th and 2/8th Sherwood Foresters lost over two hundred men killed or wounded at Mount Street on 26 April and at the South Dublin Union on 27 April.
 After the end of fighting in Dublin, the 59th moved to the Curragh for further training, and was returned to England at the end of the year.

 In February 1917, the 59th Division was ordered to the Western Front, despite concerns that its training schedule had been disrupted by service in Ireland.
-It was deployed during the advance to the Hindenburg Line in March–April 1917, where it took unexpectedly high losses.
+It was deployed during the advance to the Hindenburg Line in March–April 1917, where it suffered unexpectedly high losses.
 Sandbach was relieved of command on 10 April, felt by his superiors to be too old for command of a front-line division.
 He was not given a further service appointment.

+After the war

+Eighteen Old Etonian generals revisit Eton, May 1919.
+Major General Sandbach is in the back row on the extreme right.

-He retired from the army in August 1919, by which time the war was over.
+Sandbach retired from the army in August 1919.
 Following the war, Sandbach was appointed as a justice of the peace in Montgomeryshire, where he lived, and in 1919 served as the county's High Sheriff.